The Complete Guide to Colombian Coffee (The World’s Best)

 Geography

-Coffee is produced throughout the northern half of Colombia in a line stretching from its southeastern border with Ecuador to the northwestern border with Venezuela.
-Coffee is produced in 20 of the 33 departments that make up Colombia.
+Colombia produces coffee throughout the northern half, stretching from its southeastern border with Ecuador to its northwestern border with Venezuela.
+Coffee is grown in 20 of the 33 departments that make up the country.

 Of the 20 departments that produce coffee in Colombia[10], the most notable are Cauca, Valle del Cauca, Tolima, Huila, Quindio, Risaralda, Nariño, Caldas, Antioquia, Cundinamarca, Santander, Norte de Santander, and Sierra Nevada.